Our environmental responsibility

 There are chemical residues containing organic material in the surface water from the airport which are produced when we de-ice aircraft and use anti-skid treatment on the landing runway.
 These organic compounds use oxygen when they break down.
 Oxygen is therefore added to the water in a natural way using aerators, which ensures that the water has good oxygen content when it leaves the area.
 This is done to avoid any negative impact on these natural waterways, where all living organisms need oxygen.

-A lot of my work involves monitoring what we do.
 We continually measure what the water quality is like, in the water entering the ponds and the water leaving them, but also in a number of other waterways at the airport and in the vicinity.
 Water samples are taken downstream from the area and from waterways not affected by the airport’s surface water in order to have a reference point in assessing water quality.

-I work for sustainable aviation
+I work for the future of aviation

 In a broader perspective, it is incredibly important that we are part of collective, global air transport.